bjbeare/looty/README.md

     # Run with 'docker run -ti <image>'
     # You will want to enter "fastOptJS" at the ">" prompt to complete the build.
+    # To use an iterative build enter "~fastOptJS" at the ">" prompt.
     CMD cd /root/looty; bin/sbt

 ### Useful links: